berkaysson/restora/README.md

     - **Surya OCR** detects text lines and reads the content, returning text and bounding box coordinates.
 3.  **Storage**: The original image, clean image path, extracted text, and layout JSON are saved to the `pages` table in SQLite.
 4.  **Display**: The frontend displays the cleaned image and the extracted text to the user.
+5.  **Export**: Users can export the entire document or a selected range of pages as a searchable PDF.

 ## ⚠️ Notes